-Today, we have three safe and effective vaccines to prevent HPV infections that can cause cancer.
+Today, we have two very safe and effective vaccines to prevent HPV infections that can cause cancer.
 The HPV vaccine is recommended for girls and boys at 11-12 years of age so they are protected before ever being exposed to the virus.
 HPV vaccine also produces a more robust immune response during the preteen years.
 Teens and young adults who haven’t received the HPV vaccine can be vaccinated as well!

 Talk to your healthcare provider to make sure your children are protected.

 In this video, a family physician explains his decision, as a doctor and a parent, to make sure each of his children received HPV vaccine at age 11 or 12.